LogoLogo

 1. Download and Organize the layerd Binary(s)

-Be sure to select the tabs that work for your setup.
+Be sure to select the tabs that work for your setup!
+You will get errors if you use the linux commands on mac and vice-versa.

 Initialize .layer folder in your home directory: